camunda/camunda-docs-manual/content/update/minor/71-to-72/_index.md

 4. For developers: [Migrating Task Forms]({{< relref "#task-forms" >}})
 5. For developers: [Migrating Cockpit Plugins]({{< relref "#cockpit-plugins" >}})

-This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda BPM 7.2.
+This guide covers mandatory migration steps as well as optional considerations for initial configuration of new functionality included in Camunda Platform 7.2.

 Noteworthy new Features in 7.2:

 * **CMMN:** [Case Management Model And Notation][cmmn-ref] (CMMN) is a modelling standard similar to BPMN that focuses on human-centric processes.
-Camunda BPM 7.2 implements this standard and therefore extends the database schema during update.
+Camunda Platform 7.2 implements this standard and therefore extends the database schema during update.
 If you do not plan to use CMMN, these tables will stay empty.
 * **Spin/Connect:** Camunda [Spin][spin-ref] and [Connect][connect-ref] are optional Camunda extensions that ease the use of text-based data formats and connectivity in processes.
 Spin and Connect are separate modules that have to be explicitly added to and configured in an existing installation.
 This guide shows you how to enable/disable the usage of Spin and Connect.
 * **Freemarker:** This optional Camunda extension provides a [scripting engine for the templating language Freemarker][freemarker-ref] that allows to use Freemarker as scripts in process constructs.